What Is a Quitclaim Deed?

 How long is a quitclaim deed good for?

-Quitclaim deeds do not expire, and in fact they permanently transfer the ownership of real estate from one person to another until another transfer is made in the future.
-That said, quitclaim deed forms must be accurately filled out and filed with the county recorder where the property is located in order for the transfer to be official.
+Quitclaim deeds do not expire, and they permanently transfer the ownership of real estate from one person to another until another transfer is made in the future.
+That said, quitclaim deed forms must be accurately filled out and filed with the county recorder where the property is located for the transfer to be official.

 Bottom line